MicrosoftDocs/query-docs/query-languages/dax/bitxor-function-dax.md

 ---
 # BITXOR

-Returns a bitwise 'XOR' of two numbers.
+Returns a bitwise XOR of two numbers.

 ## Syntax